M9 (railcar): Contract timeline

 In mid-2012, the MTA issued a joint procurement request for the LIRR and Metro-North for a total of up to 676 M9 railcars, set for delivery between 2016 and 2020.
 On September 18, 2013, Kawasaki Heavy Industries was awarded a nearly $1.8 billion contract for the order, comprising a base order of 92 cars for the LIRR (costing $355 million) with options for an additional 584 cars (304 for the LIRR and 280 for MNR).
 Funding for the 92-car base order was included in the MTA's 2010-2014 Capital Plan, with funding for the rest of the order included in the 2015–2019 and future capital plans.
 In July 2014, the MTA forecast a need of 416 M9 and M9A cars for the LIRR (180 cars to replace the M3 fleet and 236 cars for East Side Access-related increases) and up to 188 M9 cars for Metro-North, for a total order of 604 cars.
 Of the 416 cars ordered for the LIRR, 160 would be M9A cars, a separate order to be paid for with federal funding from the Federal Transit Administration under the East Side Access project.
 The MTA issued a request for proposals for 60–160 M9A cars in December 2017.

 In June 2018, Metro-North announced that they would elect to not exercise their options for the M9 order, instead overhauling their M3A units to extend their lifespan.
-However, that November, Metro-North stated that they "are working with LIRR to procure new M9A cars in the next Capital Program to provide additional capacity and to replace their existing M3s instead of overhauling same."
+However, that November, Metro-North stated that they were "working with LIRR to procure new M9A cars in the next Capital Program to provide additional capacity and to replace their existing M3s."

 By October 2017, car production was delayed again as the 92-car base order was now scheduled for delivery between July 2018 and March 2019, at a cost of $393 million.
 Construction delays in the East Side Access project meant that delivery of M9 and M9A railcars intended for use on that line had been deferred.
 An M9 trainset was delivered to Pueblo for testing in 2017, but LIRR field tests had been pushed back to April 2018.
-Because of continuing delays, the Long Island Railroad plans to rebuild, and keep at least 80 to 100 M3 cars in service through at least 2024.
+Because of continuing delays, the Long Island Railroad planned to rebuild, and keep at least 80 to 100 M3 cars in service through at least 2024.

 By June 2016, the M9 cars that were ordered for the LIRR were expected to be delivered starting in November 2018.

 In June 2025, the MTA indicated that it would consider awarding a $2.3 billion contract for 316 M9A cars to Alstom.
 If approved, these would be divided into 156 cars for Metro-North and 160 for the LIRR.
 The MTA officially awarded the M9A contract to Alstom on June 23.